Leendert van der Vlugt

 After the death of the Rotterdam architect Michiel Brinkman in 1925, his son Johannes Brinkman, a constructional engineer, took over the architectural office and made Leendert van der Vlugt co-director.
 The new practice was called J.A.
-Brinkman & L.C. van der Vlugt, (Vlugt pronounced as "Vlücht").
+Brinkman & L.C. van der Vlugt.

 Architect responsible for the Van Nelle Factory

 The activities of the Brinkman & Van der Vlugt office lasted only about ten years because Leendert van der Vlugt has died in 1936 (Hodgkin's disease).
 Shortly after the death of Jan Duiker in 1935, the Netherlands lost with Leendert van der Vlugt a second young architectural talent.
 Both architects had created buildings of international rank: the Van Nelle Factory in Rotterdam by Leendert van der Vlugt and the Zonnestraal Sanatorium in Hilversum by Jan Duiker.

 Since the death of Leendert van der Vlugt, there has been a misleading attribution of his work.
 In all books of architectural history, credit for the design of his buildings has gone to J.A.
 Brinkman & L.C. van der Vlugt, (sometimes together with Mart Stam).
 Attributions of this kind suggest that J.A.
 Brinkman was the creative mind in the practice.
 Jacob Bakema has dealt with this question in his small book "L.C. van der Vlugt".
 The fact that Leendert van der Vlugt was the creative architect and not Johannes Brinkman is indicated by the following quotations from Bakema's booklet: